callstack/haul/README.md

 ## Limitations

 Haul has been designed with developer efficiency in mind.
-It is a complete rewrite of existing `react-native` command line tools.
-It laverages Webpcak to make your workflow better.
+It is a complete rewrite of existing `react-native` command line tools that laverages Webpack ecosystem.

-Some features are currently **not supported**:
+We are actively working on adding support for the following:

-  - All `react-native` commands but `bundle` and `start`
+  - Existing `react-native` commands
-  - Support for React DevTools
+  - React DevTools
-  - Developer menu: Start systrace
+  - Developer menu -> Start systrace

 Given differences between `Webpack` and `react-packager` (used by React Native to serve your bundle), the following are **unlikely to be supported** in the future:

-  - Developer menu: Enable Hot Reloading - use `webpack.haul.js` config instead
+  - Developer menu -> Enable Hot Reloading: use `webpack.haul.js` config instead

 ## License